NaN-xyz/Glyph-Filters/README.md

 Fonts are provided under the SIL Open Font License v1.1, see [OFL.txt](OFL.txt) for details.\
 Scripts are provided under the Apache 2.0 Licence, see [Apache.txt](Apache.txt) for details.

+## Script Installation

+The scripts and codebase work within [GlyphsApp](https://glyphsapp.com/) version 2.6.6 and below.
+An update to support Glyphs3 is coming soon.

+Many scripts make use of Perlin noise and therefore require the `noise` library.
+This should be as simple as `pip install noise` in your terminal.

+Move everything in this project's `Scripts` folder to a new folder within Application Support > Glyphs > Scripts

+Bob's your mother's brother.

 ## About Author

 [NaN](http://www.nan.xyz) is a Berlin-based _undefined_